 DATE: (Date)

 TO: (Clerk)

 FROM: Candidate for (Office)

 SUBJECT: Service of Recount Petition

-Pursuant to Wis.
-Stat. § 9.01(2) on this day, I have personally received delivery of copies of the notice of recount, recount petition, and order for recount for the office of (office) at the (election date) (election name).
-I agree to waive service and accept delivery.
+recount petition service and acc s.
+Stat. § 9.01(2) on this day, I have personally received delivery of copies of the notice of recount, and order for recount for the office of (office) at the (election date) (election name).
+I agree to waive ept delivery.
 (Signature of Candidate)

 (Print Name)